dongfang98/Project2-APIs/README.md

 # Project 2 - APIs
 EC601-test for twitter apis
 # Phase1 - Twitter APIs
-I use TweetAPI to test several functions to my twitter ID.
+I use TweetAPI to test several functions to my twitter ID, and save some of the results in json files.
 ## Python version
 Before testing, make sure you have the latest version of python.
-I found my Mac's default version of python is 2.7, so I run the command to open bash_profile：
+I found my Mac's default version is python2.7, so I run the command to open bash_profile：
 ```
 vi ./bash_profile
 ```